 Kopitiam Restaurant in Old Phuket Town

 We first found Kopitiam in Old Phuket Town back in 2011 when it had just recently opened.
+This blog post was first written then, but updated 2017.
 I often enjoy a little walk in the old town with it's old buildings and interesting little shops.
 Thalang Road is the center of the old town, and over the last 5 years especially now that many of the ugly overhead wires have been hidden, the area has become very pleasant and more popular with tourists, especially Thai tourists - if you walk down Thalang road or the little side street called Soi Romanee you'll always see young Thai folks snapping photos of each other in front of old doorways!
 A fair number of small cafes and restaurants have opened on and around Thalang road over the last few years and there are also some older establishments like Abdul's Roti Shop.
 On that walk back in 2011 we decided to try out Kopitiam.
 There was a table full of Phuket locals sitting outside, always a good sign for good local food!
 It's become a favourite place for us since then.

 Kopitiam coffee shops are found commonly in Malaysia and Singapore - the word comes from Kopi (Malay for Coffee) and Tiam (a Hokkien Chinese word for Shop) - Hokkien people migrated in large numbers to Phuket in the late 19th century and in Phuket Town this is obvious - many people are of Chinese descent (although the families now have Thai names), many shops have Chinese signs and there are Chinese shrines in and around Phuket Town.